matanbroner/matanbroner.com/about.md

 title: About me
 permalink: /about/
 layout: page
-excerpt: Hello world!
-I am a MSc student of Computer Science at Texas A&M University.
-This is my personal website where I host my thoughts about the projects I take part in, as well as my resume.
+excerpt: My name is Matan Broner and I am a Software Engineer at SpaceX working on Direct to Cell.
 comments: false
 ---

-My name is Matan Broner and I am a MSc student of Computer Science at Texas A&M University.
-I am currently a member of the LENSS research group where I study end-to-end 5G security.
-Overall, my interests are in distributed systems, networks, security, and web development.
+My name is Matan Broner and I am a Software Engineer at SpaceX working on Direct to Cell.
+Overall, my interests are in distributed systems, networks, and databases.

-Aside from that I like to take on interesting side projects related to web development, networks, and anything else I to read about and wish to experiment with.
-I have long wanted a space where I can document my thoughts regarding my work.
-I hope you find my writings enjoyable.

 # Website